-The first-ever object show was Battle for Dream Island (BFDI), created by The Huang Twins, Michael and Cary Huang, and released on the 1st of January 2010.note BFDI has its first episode garnered over 60 million views to date, signifying the popularity of the show.
+The first object show was Battle for Dream Island (BFDI), created by The Huang Twins, Michael and Cary Huang, and released on the 1st of January 2010.note BFDI's first episode has garnered over 60 million views to date, signifying the popularity of the show.
 Later on 1st April 2011, Adam Katz released Inanimate Insanity (II), the second major object show,* which would find major success and a sizable fanbase although not as comparable to BFDI.
 From these two shows, it would spawn countless other similar object shows and form the backbone of many common tropes found on these shows as the norm.

-However, some object shows deviate from the source material to form their own sub-genres such as the Slice of Life comedy and the action-adventure instead of competition-based ones while others are more mature than the usual kid-friendly fare like the gory bloodbath known as Object Terror which tend to be more controversial.
-This also gives rise to a new sub-genre called "Joke Shows" - described as unconventional object shows with nonsensical plots, joke characters (aka non-objects), deliberately bad humor and Stylistic Suck that pokes fun at traditional but run-of-the-mill shows.
-Almost forgot, there are object show camps like The Race of Children (TROC), Ten Words of Wisdom or CRAPThatsCool, where people can participate as their own object characters and play against each other.
+However, some object shows deviate from the source material to form their own sub-genres, such as the Slice of Life comedy and the action-adventure instead of competition-based ones.
+Some are more mature than the usual kid-friendly fare like the gory bloodbath known as Object Terror, or the highly-acclaimed (even outside the OSC) ONE., a Genre Deconstruction of competition-based object shows as a whole.
+This also gives rise to a new Sub-Genre called "Joke Shows"—described as unconventional object shows with nonsensical plots, joke characters (aka non-objects), deliberately bad humor and Stylistic Suck that pokes fun at traditional but run-of-the-mill shows.
+There are also object show camps like The Race of Children (TROC), Ten Words of Wisdom or CRAPThatsCool, where people can participate as their own object characters and play against each other.

-The term "Object Show" coined for these cartoons likely originated from this video.
+It is unknown when the term "Object Show" was coined for these cartoons but it was made official starting from this video.
 The avid fanbase and creators of Object Shows are collectively known as the "Object Show Community" (the OSC for short).
-Although the staggering numbers in Object Shows are a sight to behold,note this can't be said for its popularity with the exception of BFDI and II.
+Although the staggering number of Object Shows is a sight to behold,note this can't be said for their popularity with the exception of BFDI and II.

 While quantity is ever so high for these shows, the quality varies as evidenced by its tendency to go into Development Hell on such short notice.
 If it doesn't complete its first (or at least newest) season at best or goes past the first few episodes at worst, an object show can otherwise be cancelled from lack of interest or various external factors with no word on renewal.note